 COVID-19 - update August 2021

 The Simply Living Community Garden, Community composting and community seed exchange are open.
 Please follow current government hygiene and social distance requirements when visiting the garden.

-Garden working bees have resumed, subject to the COVID safe work plan.
-Please read, and agree to, the plan before attending a working bee
+Please read, and agree to, the working bee COVID safe work plan before attending a working bee.

 Community garden activities include:

 Meet other people, share your gardening skills or learn new ones

 Preschool families: Monday 11.45am - 12.45pm (school term time).